 Since 2002, Robin Rhode has lived in Berlin.
 In contrast to the colorful wall works that are still created in South Africa, in Germany he explores black-and-white approaches to drawing.
 Here, he draws not only with soap, charcoal, chalk, and paint, but also with everyday objects.
 Chairs, bicycles, and beds become performative drawing instruments—an instrumentalization of the Readymade.
 The expressive drawings resulting from his energetic performances stand in contrast to the perfected illusionism and the intended lightness of his elaborate wall pieces.
 Robin Rhode reduces complex, at times even socially critical or analytical content to a few visual signs or, as he puts it, simplifies chaos with the means of art.

 After the exhibition at the Haus der Kunst in Munich in 2007, the presentation at the Kunstmuseum Wolfsburg is the first solo exhibition in Germany since twelve years.
 With more than 800 square meters of digital animations, photographic series, drawings, and sculptural elements, as well as performances, it offers a broad overview of Robin Rhode’s oeuvre, including new work groups, on which he is currently working.
-The exhibition will be accompanied by a richly illustrated catalog in German and English, including a preface by Andreas Beitin, an extensive interview with Robin Rhode and an introduction by Uta Ruhkamp.
+The exhibition is accompanied by a richly illustrated catalog in German and English, including a preface by Andreas Beitin, an extensive interview with Robin Rhode and an introduction by Uta Ruhkamp.